tensorzero/tensorzero/CONTRIBUTING.md

 ### GitHub

-- Issues for bugs and feature requests
-- Discussions for general questions, technical support, and conversation not directly related to code
+We use GitHub Issues for tracking bugs and feature requests.
+For general questions, technical support, and conversations not directly related to code, please use GitHub Discussions.

 ## Contributions